James-lichong/ecs-update-scheduled-task/README.md

-## ECS "Deploy Task Definition to Scheduled Tasks" Action for GitHub Actions
+## ECS "Update ECS container image revision to Scheduled Tasks" Action for GitHub Actions

-Registers an Amazon ECS task definition and deploys it to scheduled tasks in a given ECS cluster
+Update container image revision to scheduled tasks in a given ECS cluster

 **Table of Contents**